 After having faithfully recorded the events of every day of the year so far, there is a gap until the 22nd February when Jane writes that the weather was terribly cold and that she has spent the day in writing, etc. She gives no reason for neglecting her diary for the previous week.
 And, with that short entry on February 22nd, Jane’s entries into her diary cease altogether.

 A different hand writes an entry on the 3rd of March:

 Dear Jane departed this life at half past six in the evening aged 22 the 2nd of January March last.

-January is struck through, and March penciled in; the writer was too distressed to notice her mistake at the time and corrected it later.
-A further entry, in the same hand, records Jane’s funeral which took place at 2 o’clock in the afternoon of the 9th of March.
+January is struck through, and March pencilled in; the writer was too distressed to notice her mistake at the time and corrected it later.
+A further entry, in the same hand, records Jane’s funeral which took place at 2 o’clock on the afternoon of the 9th of March.